robinweser/fela/docs/advanced/Plugins.md

 ## Using Plugins
 To use plugins we need to add them to the renderer configuration directly.
-You can do this by passing a configuration object with the `plugins` key while creating your renderer.
+You can do this by passing a configuration object using the `plugins` key while creating your renderer.

 ```javascript
 import { createRenderer } from 'fela'